benyoo5222/amazon-connect-starter-kit/packages/amazon-connect-contact-flow-paths-finder/README.md

 ```

 Also the behaviour of the block can change based on the contact channel type.

+Lastly, a block's configuration affects which contact channel type is supported.

+If a contact channel type is not supported by the action block, we will always go to the error path.

 #### Action Block relationship with contact attribute